Last Updated on

 Be prepared, because charming Croatia is waiting for you…

-Liked this article?
-Check out these other amazing guides:
+Did you like this article?
+Check out these other AMAZING guides:

 Gin lover.
 Coffee addict.
 Nicola has traveled the world for 7 years and is a staff writer for Hotel Jules.
 Born in London, Nicola first got the taste of travel studying abroad in Barcelona.
 Since then she's been hooked - traveling the world non-stop.
 Passionate about green travel and vegan lifestyle, Nicola spends more of her free time staring at maps wondering where she will head to next!